 He confessed: I didn’t go to the bathroom.
 I actually went to the gift shop.
 That’s what took me so long.

-Recognizing the anxiety on his face, I noted the small white bag with silky ribbon handles he had handed me looked a little too extravagant for a gift shop, but it didn’t register.
-Not until I opened the box, saw the gorgeous ring shimmering like the lights on the snow, and yelled, THIS IS NOT FROM THE GIFT SHOP!! did it register that the man was pledging his undying love to me, and I was basically ruining it.
+The panicky look was back on his face.
+He handed me a small white bag with silky ribbon handles.
+It looked a little too extravagant for a gift shop, but it didn’t register.
+Not until I opened the box inside it, saw the gorgeous ring shimmering like the lights on the snow, and yelled real lady-like, THE GIFT SHOP DOESN’T SELL DIAMOND RINGS!! did it register that the man was pledging his undying love to me, and I was basically ruining it.